scala/docs.scala-lang/_sips/completed/_posts/2011-10-12-implicit-classes.md

 ---
-layout: inner-page-no-masthead
+layout: sip
 discourse: true
 title: SIP-13 - Implicit classes

-vote-status: accepted
+vote-status: complete
-vote-text: This SIP has already been accepted.
+vote-text: This SIP has already been accepted and completed.
 ---

 **By: Josh Suereth**